thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 But the inverse is also true!

 Drafting a system architecture is already designing the structure of the organisation ("*The Organisation must be compatible with the System*", Coplien and Harrison, 2004).
-This is exactly what the *Inverse Conway Manoeuvre* is all about.

 > Conway’s Law also kicks in if we take an initial guess at the system decomposition, allocate subsystems to teams, and sally forth–the team boundaries will tend to become boundaries within the system.
 >